goerz/better-apidoc/README.markdown

 modules.
 Note that if `<module_path>` contains a package and the `-s/--separate` is not given, the `module.rst` template will not be used.

+In some circumstances, special care must be taken when generating API documentation for modules that contain module data (e.g., constants).
+Since the template variables are determined from an import for the module (as opposed to parsing the module source code), there is no way to distinguish locally defined data from imported data.
+Module data will be considered imported (i.e., it will not show up in *data*, only in *member_imports*) unless one of the following two conditions is met:

+* the name of the data member appears in the `__all__` list of the module
+* the name of the data member appears in a list `__local_data__` of the module.
+This list is a custom convention of the `better-apidoc` script.

+In cases where a data member appears in `__all__` but is not locally defined, the module may define a dictionary [`__imported_data__`][] that maps the name of the data member of a ReST-formatted reference string for `better-apidoc` to correctly classify the member.

 The addition of templates to `apidoc` addresses [Sphinx issue #3545][].
 That is, it is now possible to have a list of members with short summaries at the top of the